fbuchinger/photolint/README.md

 Use this pattern to ensure a consistent naming of all photo files, e.g. `P8175804.ORF`.
 To accomplish this, you can either specify the pattern in [fnmatch](https://docs.python.org/2/library/fnmatch.html#module-fnmatch) or [regex](https://docs.python.org/2/library/re.html) format.
 If you want to enforce [DCF](http://en.wikipedia.org/wiki/Design_rule_for_Camera_File_system) you can use the `dcf` pattern  All files that will not match the pattern will be reported.

 ### `minjpegquality`
-minimum encoding quality for jpegs [0..100]
+this validator tries to identify the jpeg compression quality by using [JPEG DQT Digests](http://search.cpan.org/dist/Image-ExifTool/lib/Image/ExifTool/JPEGDigest.pm) and reports images that are below the threshold (0..100).
+Use this validator to ensure a minimum compression quality in your photo collection.

 ### `untampered`
-allow only non-modified photos directly as they come from your camera
+reports photos that have been modified in an image processor by performing metadata analysis.
+Useful if you want to archive the original images from your camera and make sure they haven't been been modified.

 ### `anticorrupt`
-check for corrupted files (e.g. due to memory card writing errors)
+this validator reports corrupted files (e.g. due to memory card writing errors).

 ### `noexif`
-only allow images without exif metadata
+use this validator to ensure that your photos are free from exif metadata (e.g. before handing them over to the client)

 ### `requirecopyright`
-IPTC copyright tag must be set
+use this validator to ensure that all your photos contain the IPTC copyright tag.

+...
+MORE VALIDATORS TO COME SOON...